iamakash-ai/Next-Word-Prediction-using-LSTM/README.md

 This project implements a Next Word Prediction model using Long Short-Term Memory (LSTM) neural networks, built with TensorFlow and deployed with Streamlit for an interactive web application.

+## Streamlit
+You can view the app deployed in StreamlitCloud. [app](https://next-word-prediction-using-lstm-4mnhdeaa5gftappj8cgttr3.streamlit.app/)
 ---

 ## Features